-Significant Long Term Debt Activities (continued) statutes.
-Minnesota Housing's ability to issue tax-exempt debt is also limited by a provision in the Internal Revenue Code (commonly known as the 10 year rule) that requires mortgage repayments and prepayments received more than ten years after the date of issuance of the bonds that financed those mortgage loans to be used to redeem bonds.
+Significant Long Term Debt Activities (continued) provide qualified residential rental projects.
+Minnesota Housing's ability to issue tax-exempt debt is limited by its share of the state's allocation of private activity bond volume cap, which is established by Minnesota statutes.
+Minnesota Housing's ability to issue tax-exempt debt is also limited by a provision in the IRC (commonly known as the 10 year rule) that requires mortgage repayments and prepayments received more than ten years after the date of issuance of the bonds that financed those mortgage loans to be used to redeem bonds.

 While most of the Agency's bonds are tax-exempt, taxable bonds have been issued to supplement limited tax-exempt private activity bond volume cap in order to meet demand for financing mortgage loans.
 Taxable bonds may also be issued to refund existing debt or to finance lending programs where federal tax-exempt bond restrictions are inconsistent with program goals.
-Variable-rate bonds and interest-rate swaps were incorporated into Minnesota Housing's financings from fiscal year 2003 through fiscal year 2010, and again in fiscal years 2016, 2017 and 2018 and in fiscal year 2018 SIFMA Floating Rate Term Bonds were also incorporated enabling the Agency to provide below-market mortgage financing at synthetically fixed interest rates.
+Variable-rate bonds and interest-rate swaps were incorporated into Minnesota Housing's financings from fiscal year 2003 through fiscal year 2010, and again in fiscal years 2016 through fiscal year 2019 and in fiscal years 2018 and 2019 SIFMA Floating Rate Term

+Bonds were also incorporated enabling the Agency to provide below-market mortgage financing at synthetically fixed interest rates.
 Interest-rate swaps help to hedge the mismatch between fixed-rate loans and variable-rate bonds.
-The Agency issued one new series of variable rate demand bonds in fiscal year 2019 in a principal amount totaling \$45.0 million with an interest rate swap with the equivalent notional amount.
-The Agency also issued one new series of SIFMA Floating Rate Term Bonds in the principal amount of \$35.0 million also with an interest rate swap with the equivalent notional amount of \$35.0 million also with an interest rate swap with the equivalent notional amount of \$35.0 million also with an interest rate swap with the equivalent notional amount of \$35.0 million also with an interest rate swap with the equivalent notional amount of \$35.0 million also with an interest rate swap with the equivalent notional amount of \$35.0 million also with an interest rate swap with the equivalent for more information.)
+The Agency issued new series of variable rate demand bonds in fiscal year 2020 in a principal amount totaling \$44.0 million with an interest rate swap with the equivalent notional amount